Mohamed-Shebita/fawry-ecommerce-challenge/README.md

-# Fawry Ecommerce OOP Challenge
+# 🛒 Fawry Ecommerce OOP Challenge

-This project is a Java-based console application developed as part of the **Fawry Rise Journey Full Stack Development Internship** challenge.
+This repository contains the solution to the **Fawry Rise Journey Full Stack Development Internship** technical challenge.

-It demonstrates object-oriented programming principles applied to a simplified e-commerce system.
+## 🚀 Project Overview

+The application supports:
+- Different product types: Expirable and Non-Expirable
+- Cart and checkout functionality
+- Shipping logic based on product weight
+- Expiry and stock validation
+- Dynamic billing and shipping notices

+The system is designed using clean object-oriented programming principles.

 ## Technologies Used